People at Startup Talking

 Drawbacks to selling on Hiive

 The primary drawback to selling your shares on Hiive is the fees, though this isn't unique to Hiive.
-You will pay fees for selling your shares on any secondary marketplace, regardless of which platform you choose.
+You will pay fees when selling shares regardless of which platform you choose.

 The main Hiive-specific downside is that there's no definitive timeline for when your shares will be bought.
 You're listing your shares on a marketplace where buyers may or may not bid on them, and there are no guarantees.

-This marketplace model gives you a good chance of getting a fair price for your shares, but other platforms may put cash in your hand faster.
+This marketplace model gives you the best chance of getting a fair price for your shares, but other platforms (like Linqto) may put cash in your hand faster.

 If you appreciate Hiive's transparent order book and fee structure, I'd encourage you to register and see what your shares may be worth.